-High Voltage Electrician was the 173rd most popular job in the U.S. Government in 2018, with 962 employed.
-The most common payscale was the nonsupervisory - negotiated pay employee payscale.
+High Voltage Electrician was the 178th most popular job in the U.S. Government in 2022, with 881 employed.
+The most common payscale was the nonsupervisory - negotiated pay employees payscale.

 Government High Voltage Electrician jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a High Voltage Electrician job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-10.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.